useRouter

 Good to know:

-Migrating from the pages directory:
+Migrating from next/router

 • The pathname string has been removed and is replaced by usePathname()